 Loans and receivables are assessed for impairment at each reporting period.
 An allowance is made for credit losses when there is objective evidence that the Scheme will not be able to collect the loans and receivables.
 Impairment losses are written off when identified.
 Losses expected as a result of future events are not recognised.
-If a provision for impairment

-Notes to the financial statements for the half-year ended 31 December 2023 has been recognised in relation to the loan, write-offs for bad debts are made against the provision.
+If a provision for impairment has been recognised in relation to the loan, write-offs for bad debts are made against the provision.
 If no provision for impairment has previously been recognised, write-offs for bad debts are recognised as an expense in the statement of comprehensive income.